nallen0/GeneLab-SPOKE/2_Graph_projection.md

 ```
 The third call block again uses the experimental gene and protein ID's but also creates a new variables to store the node information from the SPOKE network: g0, p, and d.
 Notably, this query does not specify a direction or type of relationship, which will return all possible connections.

+## Projecting a graph
-Node information is then saved as a new in memory graph database "geneProtDisease".
-Here it is converted to a variable "a" and is `RETURN` inside this `CALL` function delivers the graph.
+Node information is saved as a new in memory graph database "geneProtDisease".
+Here it is converted to a variable "a" and `RETURN` inside this `CALL` function delivers the graph.
 ```Cypher
 CALL{
 WITH glds_pid, glds_gid